 Whether you are printing out a spreadsheet from Google Sheets or a document from Google Docs, the printed document is often more useful with page numbers.

-But if you are new to Google Docs or are having difficulty formatting the page numbers in the manner that you would like, then our guide on how to insert custom page numbers in Google Docs will try to resolve any issues you are experiencing.
+But suppose you are new to Google Docs or are having difficulty formatting the page numbers in the manner that you would like.
+In that case, our guide on how to insert custom page numbers in Google Docs will try to resolve any issues you are experiencing.

 How to Do Page Numbers in Google Docs